rail5/SimpleFS/README.md

 ```
 - For Apache Users

-This repo includes .htaccess files preventing direct access to the sqlite database file and to the filest directory.
+This repo includes .htaccess files preventing direct access to the sqlite database file and to the files directory.
 Please ensure that your Apache installation is configured to allow .htaccess overrides, as in for instance, in your **apache2.conf**:
 ```
 <Directory /var/www/>
         Options Indexes FollowSymLinks